PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 ## Data store limitations

 The data stores is only currently available in Node.js code steps.
-It is not yet available in other languages like Go, bash or Python.
+It is not yet available in other languages like [Python](/code/python/), [Bash](/code/bash/) or [Go](/code/go/) .

 In addition, data sources can hold up to {{ $site.themeConfig.SERVICE_DB_SIZE_LIMIT }} per step.

 ### Supported data types

-Data stores can hold any JSON serializable data within the storage limits.
-This includes data types like:
+Data stores can hold any JSON-serializable data within the storage limits.
+This includes data types including:

 * Strings
 * Objects